 Think of hoisin sauce as an incredible all-purpose condiment.
 It has so many uses and will add depth, flavor and umami to a wide variety of dishes.
 Here are just a few ways you can use it:

-- In noodles
+- In stir-fries and on noodles

 - Slathered on chicken, pork, ribs, duck or tofu and baked or grilled